timothyrubin/DependencyLDA/Readme.txt

 3)  Run the "PriorLDA_Sample_TestDocuments.m" script in "Test_PriorLDA_TestDocuments".
 		Prior-LDA uses a single training chain of \Phi', in which NTOPICS = 1

+TESTING (Flat-LDA):

+3)  Run the "PriorLDA_Sample_TestDocuments.m" script in "Test_PriorLDA_TestDocuments".
+		Prior-LDA uses a single training chain of \Phi', in which NTOPICS = 1 and \eta = 1 (the \eta parameter from the paper is named "SUMALPHA_LABELS" in the code)

 FINAL PREDICTIONS & EVALUATIONS: